telerik/xaml-docs/knowledge-base/kb-window-close-radwindow-dialog-in-mvvm.md

 ## Solution

-* Create a custom style which targets RadConfirm (for example) dialog.
+1. Create a custom style which targets RadConfirm (for example) dialog.
-* Override the ControlTemplate by specifying your own one.
+2. Override the ControlTemplate by specifying your own one.
 You can add your button.
-* Bind the command property of the button to your custom command using RelativeSource binding.
+3. Bind the command property of the button to your custom command using RelativeSource binding.
-* To close the dialog in the executed method we need to pass the RadWindow to the CommandParameter using the same approach with RelativeSource binding.
+4. To close the dialog in the executed method you need to pass the RadWindow to the CommandParameter using the same approach with RelativeSource binding.

 #### __[XAML]__
 {{region kb-window-close-radwindow-dialog-in-mvvm-0}}